 Overall, we think it has a place.
 Compared to steroid injections for plantar fasciitis, PRP injections are more effective at 3 and 6 months.
 If other treatments fail, we prefer PRP injection rather than cortisone for plantar fasciitis.

-Moreover, the best PRP formula for plantar fasciitis is a high platelet concentration with a high white cell count.
+Moreover, the optimal PRP formula for plantar fasciitis is one with a high platelet concentration and a high white blood cell count.
 These systems take a higher blood volume with a double spin.

 PRP injection for plantar fasciitis: what happens after the injection?

-Generally, plantar fascia pain gets worse in the short term before it gets better.
+Generally, plantar fascia pain worsens in the short term before it improves.
 It is important to offload the foot for about a week.

 Example of PRP injection recovery time for plantar fasciitis